THE LAKE OF FIRE JUDGEMENT AGE - PART 2

 God’s Final Judgement of All Fallen Angels

-Before we discuss the main theme of this chapter, ‘God’s final judgement of all fallen angels’, we need to first have a clear grasp of some important information about angels, as given in the Bible.
+Before we discuss the main theme of this chapter, ‘God’s final judgement of Satan and the fallen angels’, we need to first have a clear grasp of some important information about angels, as given in the Bible.

 The Bible mentions angels approximately 300 times.
 The Hebrew word for angel is mal’ak and the Greek word is aggelos, both of which mean messenger.
 Angels are ministering spirits whom God created as immortal beings in very large numbers, perhaps totalling many billions.
 Angels, besides other names, are referred to as ‘sons of God’ in the Bible (Job 1:6).